This post contains affiliate links. We only include affiliate links when we truly believe in a product and have used it ourselves.

 If you couldn’t care less about back support, then we’d recommend looking at a simple canoe seat pad.

-The best canoe seat pads are Frost River’s Canoe Seat Pad and Bag, Granite Gear’s Stowaway Seat Pack, and Portage North’s Canoe Seat Pad.
+Other options include Frost River’s Canoe Seat Pad and Bag, Granite Gear’s Stowaway Seat Pack, and Portage North’s Canoe Seat Pad.

 That being said, if this is the case, you are probably better off just using the seat that comes with your canoe.